CONSULTATION FEE RANGE

-Step 1 – Send Your Medical Records and Meet with an Arizona Healthcare Provider
+Step 1 – Get in Touch with an AZ Healthcare Provider

 Before you visit a physician, make sure you have one of the qualifying medical conditions.
-We provide a thorough list below.
-Interestingly, almost 90% of MMJ patients in Arizona claim they have chronic pain.
+We will provide a thorough list a little later.

-Next, it is time to locate a ‘marijuana-friendly’ physician within the state.
-An increasing number of prospective patients visit neuropaths.
-You can find details of likely candidates by going online or even in your local newspaper.
+Next, it is time to locate a “marijuana-friendly” physician within the state.
+An increasing number of prospective patients visit naturopaths.
+You can find likely candidates’ details online or even in your local newspaper.

 You can choose any of the following types of doctors if they are licensed to practice in Arizona: